makrai/notes/ravi15-survey-opinion-sentiment.md

-* Pang+ (2008) performed an extensive survey of more than three hundred papers by covering applications, common challenges for sentiment analysis, major tasks of opinion mining viz., opinion extraction, sentiment classification, polarity determination, and summarization.
-Then,
+* Pang+ (2008) performed an extensive survey of more than three hundred papers by covering applications, common challenges for sentiment analysis, major tasks of opinion mining viz., opinion extraction, sentiment classification, polarity determination, and summarization
 * Tang+ (2009) discussed four problems related to opinion mining, i.e., subjectivity classification, word sentiment classification, document sentiment classification and opinion extraction
-  * For subjectivity classification, they highlighted ... similarity dependent, NB classifier, Multiple NB classifier, and cut-based classifier
+  * For subjectivity classification, they highlighted similarity dependent, NB classifier, Multiple NB classifier, and cut-based classifier
 * O'Leary+ (2011) presented a survey on blog mining, which includes introduction on blog search and mining, type of blogs to be analyzed,